AI-generated

 Background

-Petitioner Philip S. Yu held an exclusive sales agency agreement with the House of Mayfair in England to be the sole distributor of its wallcovering products in the Philippines since 1987.
-Private respondent Unisia Merchandising Co., Inc., which was previously a dealer for the petitioner, began importing and selling the same Mayfair products in the Philippine market.
-Unisia sourced the products not directly from House of Mayfair, but through FNF Trading, a firm in West Germany, which allegedly misled House of Mayfair into believing the products were intended for Nigeria.
-This created direct competition and led the petitioner to seek legal action to protect his exclusive rights.
+Petitioner Philip S. Yu held an exclusive sales agency agreement with the House of Mayfair (England) for the distribution of its wallcovering products in the Philippines.
+Private respondent Unisia Merchandising Co., Inc., formerly a dealer for petitioner, independently sourced the same Mayfair products through FNF Trading in West Germany and sold them in the domestic market.
+Petitioner alleged that private respondent and FNF Trading conspired to mislead the House of Mayfair into believing the goods were destined for Nigeria, not the Philippines, thereby bypassing his exclusive rights.

 History

-1. Petitioner filed a suit for injunction with the Regional Trial Court (RTC) of Manila.
+1. Petitioner filed a complaint for injunction with damages before the Regional Trial Court (RTC) of Manila, Branch 34, seeking to restrain private respondent from selling the Mayfair products.

-2. The RTC denied the petitioner's motion for the issuance of a writ of preliminary injunction.
+2. The RTC denied petitioner's application for a writ of preliminary injunction, finding no privity of contract between petitioner and private respondent.

 Facts

-• Petitioner Philip S. Yu holds an exclusive sales agency agreement with House of Mayfair of England, making him the sole distributor of its wallcovering products in the Philippines since 1987.
+• The Exclusive Agreement: Petitioner had an exclusive sales agency agreement with the House of Mayfair since 1987 to promote and procure orders for its products in the Philippines.

 Arguments of the Petitioners